 All of the business owners we spoke with were very aware that more and more people are traveling with their pets.
 And Tombstone’s making every effort to be accommodating.

-It’s a win-win situation: pet travelers get to create memories with their furry family members, and more tourists dollars are spent in Tombstone because of their pet friendly policies.
+It’s a win-win situation: pet travelers get to create memories with their furry family members.
+And more tourists dollars are spent in Tombstone because of their pet friendly policies.
 I wish more places were so forward thinking!